 Because inventory management best practices are so reliant on accuracy, consistency, and a host of insightful calculations, this is the perfect chance to let smart software take over some of the heavy lifting and automate tasks so you can get back to making well-informed business decisions that better your restaurant.

-Inventory and labor (otherwise known as Prime Costs) are the biggest expenses to control to run a svelte, effective restauaurant.
-Many companies have emerged with inventory software in the past few years built to put valuable inventory data to work for you.
+Inventory and labor (otherwise known as Prime Costs) are the biggest expenses to control to run successful restaurant.
+Many companies have emerged with restaurant inventory software in the past few years built to put valuable inventory data to work for you.

-The best inventory management software for your restaurant depends on your particualr needs and situation.
-Popular software such as ChefTec, CostGuard, Upserve Inventory, and Orderly can control and organize every aspect of your stock, maintain a smooth flow of supply, and help you boost your overall profit–especially when integrated with your restaurant’s POS system.
+The best inventory management software for your restaurant depends on your particular needs and situation.
+Popular software such as XtraChef by Toast, TouchBistro, and Upserve Inventory, can control and organize every aspect of your stock, maintain a smooth flow of supply, and help you boost your overall profit-especially when integrated with your restaurant's POS system.
 Here are a few advantages of each: